 The Handicapped Athletes Learning to Enjoy Riding (HALTER) program moved to its new home on the school’s campus in 2006.
 HALTER is an affordable therapeutic horseback riding program that has served handicapped residents of Spartanburg (and surrounding counties) and students at the South Carolina School for the Deaf and Blind since 1987.
 (HALTER now stands for Healing and Learning Through Equine Relationships.)

 An early childhood development center named in honor of Marcia Hastay Kelly was dedicated in 2007.
 The center, located on the school’s main campus, is a partnership between the SC School for the Deaf and the Blind and the Spartanburg County First Steps Early Head Start program.
 Kelly’s Kids serves children that are six weeks to three years of age who are blind, deaf, or sensory multi-disabled, as well as children who are typically developing.

 The SC School for the Deaf and the Blind dedicated a new sports complex including a 320-seat fully accessible stadium, concession stand, press box, and equipment storage building in 2010.

 The Herbert Center Construction/Renovation Project was completed in October of 2011.
 The project included additional classrooms, a therapy pool, dormitory space, office space, a new sprinker system, an expanded infirmary, improved independent living, and a residential media room.
 The gymnasium, cafeteria, and building ramps were renovated, and important safety and energy improvements were included.

 Colson Outreach Center

-The school reopened a new Colson Outreach Center in 2015.
+The school reopened a Colson Outreach Center in 2015, in a new location.
 Budget constraints had forced the original center to close in 2010.
 The new center retained the Colson name in memory of Millie and Johnny Colson who committed their lives to assisting individuals who are deaf or blind.